Eawag-SIAM/SimulatedAnnealingABC.jl/docs/src/example.md

 end

 # For single stat version we need to aggregate the statistics.
-# Here we give the same weight to each statistic.
+# Here we give the same weight to each statistic
 f_dist_single_stat(θ, data_obs) = sum(f_dist_multi_stats(θ, data_obs))
 nothing # hide
 ```

+It is often not clear, how to aggregating the distances of multiple
+statistics meaningfully.
+For example, here we had to combined distances
+measured in different units (number of individuals and time in days).

 The prior is defined with `Distributions.jl`:
 ```@example 1